damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 This message signals an error when replacing a production's resources.

 The `isNonStorable` field is set to true when a resource in the request is defined as non-storable and takeable/givable to players.
 The `isExcluded` field is set to true if a forbidden resource type is requested as a replacement.
-The `replacedCount` and `blanks` fields are used to indicate a discrepancy between the number of specified replacements and the amount of blanks needing to be filled.

 **ErrResourceReplacement (server)**
 ```json